⚓ Rhode Island Eviction Notice Laws

 Leave with a Resident Adult

 If the tenant is not home, leave the notice with an adult member of the household.
-Record the name, approximate age, and relationship of the person who received it, plus the date and time.
+Record the name, approximate age, and date/time of delivery.

 3